apache/airflow/UPDATING.md

 https://developers.google.com/style/inclusive-documentation

 -->

+## Airflow 1.10.10

+### Make behavior of `none_failed` trigger rule consistent with documentation
+The behavior of the `none_failed` trigger rule is documented as "all parents have not failed (`failed` or
+    `upstream_failed`) i.e. all parents have succeeded or been skipped."
+As previously implemented, the actual behavior would skip if all parents of a task had also skipped.

+### Add new trigger rule `none_failed_or_skipped`
+The fix to `none_failed` trigger rule breaks workflows that depend on the previous behavior.
+    If you need the old behavior, you should change the tasks with `none_failed` trigger rule to `none_failed_or_skipped`.

+### Success Callback will be called when a task in marked as success from UI

+When a task is marked as success by a user from Airflow UI - `on_success_callback` will be called

+## Airflow 1.10.9

+No breaking changes.

+## Airflow 1.10.8

 ### Failure callback will be called when task is marked failed
 When task is marked failed by user or task fails due to system failures - on failure call back will be called as part of clean up